-Bulgaria: Adopted amendments to the Energy Law will allow energy company NEK to reduce deficit11.
-March 2015. / SEE Energy News
+Bulgaria: Adopted amendments to the Energy Law will allow energy company NEK to reduce deficit, SEE Energy News

 After amendments to the Energy Law, adopted late last week by the Bulgarian parliament, the measures for reducing the deficit of the Bulgarian national energy company NEK, have also been adopted.